4 Tips for Successful Independent Contractor Management

 To best facilitate communication, consider using a shared workspace such as Basecamp, or a folder on your VPN.
 Talk with your independent contractor prior to the project to establish what will work best for both of you; the contractor may be able to recommend a system they already have in place for shared communication and document collaboration.

-3. Define Measurements and Milestones
+3. Discuss Project Measurements and Milestones

 Setting measurements and milestones can help keep your project moving smoothly from start to finish.
 First, define success measures.
 While you may want the work completed in a specific amount of time for the agreed upon budget, there are other ways to define success.
 Make sure the metrics you choose are accessible, relevant, and timely.